If you work in retail marketing, the chances are high that you have already made data-driven design decisions at certain points in your career.

 You can also measure the attention of your users and audience and get attention heatmaps to make better design decisions.
 You don't need to invest in full-scale studies and recruit participants, as there are cutting-edge automation tools already out there that make attention testing easy, quick, and affordable.

-For example, Neurons' cloud-based attention prediction tool called Predict is built on behavioral datasets that are already cleaned and ready to be used to predict unique outcomes like consumer attention or ad performance.
+For example, Neurons' cloud-based attention prediction tool called Neurons AI is built on behavioral datasets that are already cleaned and ready to be used to predict unique outcomes like consumer attention or ad performance.
 With such tools, you can make data-driven decisions right from the start.
 You can minimize the number of design iterations while designing for unconscious mechanisms deeply embedded in the human brain.

 Sample surveys